Published

 OUR FAVORITE NOOTROPICS

 Rhodiola – Rhodiola is such a fabulous nootropic because of the fact that it doubles as an adaptogen.
-My teachers have described her as this spunky, warming, spicy BFF that always gives it to you straight and helps you get off the couch when you’re in a funk.
+My teachers have described her as this spunky, warming, spicy best friend that always gives it to you straight and helps you get off the couch when you’re in a funk.
 Rhodiola is known for supporting alertness, energy, memory and mood, while also aiding cognition and concentration.
 Reach for Rhodiola if mood health is a major goal of yours alongside brain health, as this plant is well known for supporting the neurotransmitters that matter most for our happiness and motivation.
 Because this adaptogen shines when taken over time, you can find her in our Adrenal Recovery capsules.
 This formula doesn’t give you an instant boost, but over time, you may find yourself naturally waking up earlier without much of a fight, feeling clearer, and becoming more in touch with a healthy circadian rhythm.

 Leave a Comment